microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/importedprojects.md

 ## Generic Docker projects

 If you have a Dockerized application that doesn't fit an existing template, you can still import the project into Microclimate by selecting the **Docker** import option.
 For the application state detection to work, the Dockerfile needs to include an `EXPOSE` instruction to point to the port that is used to determine whether the project is running.

-## Importing in IBM Cloud Private

-### Helm charts
-When you import a Microclimate project to be deployed on IBM Cloud Private, the chart name must be the same as the project name in order for Microclimate to detect its status.